Texas Pelagics

 Click on each sighting symbol and the data label will appear showing the time, date and the number of birds seen.

-Click on the link on the bottom of the map to view a larger map.
+Click on the symbol on the top right of the map to view a larger map.

 © Copyright 1998-2022 Garett Hodne.
 All materials on all sites within this domain are copyrighted by Garett Hodne.
 Some individual items may be copyrighted by the author, photographer, or other sources as noted.
 All rights are reserved.
 All material is available for personal and private use only.
 However all material herein may not be reprinted, re-distributed, copied to other websites or reproduced for public use in any way without the express advanced written permission of the webmaster.